 The Group's activities include hosting thought-provoking discussion workshops (typically two per year).
 These are usually half-day interactive sessions featuring experts (including those from industry and government) presenting on the latest hot topics.
 The panel Q&A and general discussion sessions, encourage the sharing of relevant knowledge and experience across the sector.

-Vice-chair: Melanie Bulger
+Chair: Melanie Bulger

 Secretary: Rachel Ward